sfc-gh-dcole/SnowConvertDDLExportScripts/DB2/README.md

 ### DDL Files
 For each database a folder with the database name and a file called DDL_All.sql will be generated.
 It will contain the definitions of the objects in the database.

+### Reports

+For each database some volumetrics reports will be created:

+- volumetrics_per_object.txt
+- volumetrics_per_database.txt
+- db_size.txt

 ## Reporting issues and feedback